igorkll/syslbuild/gnuboxmaker_readme.md

 * "screen idle time" does not work on wayland
 * x11 mode does not work on Raspberry pi 64
 * startup sound doesn't work
+* wifi is not working on orange pi zero 3
+* gpu is not working on orange pi zero 3

 ## supported platforms
 * x86_64 (BIOS, UEFI)